Pipaolo/Valorant-Elo-Checker/README.md

 - Show current rank
 - Show current RP and ELO
 - Shows the last three ranked matches and it's amount of increase or decrease to the player's RP.
+- User can choose to save their account or not.
+This is so they do not have to login again.

 ## Note: